 In evaluating applications, the Commission will consider all provided information to determine whether to approve the proposed toll facility.
-Accordingly, in conjunction with responding to the statutorily-defined minimum criteria, applicants are strongly encouraged to provide more information than that necessary to meet the minimum criteria.
-Whenever applicable and possible, applicants should attempt to address the following questions in order to provide valuable supplemental information for the Commission to consider.
-Applicants are free and encouraged to use information from any existing documents related to the proposed facility to the fullest extent possible.
+Accordingly, in conjunction with responding to the statutorily defined minimum criteria, applications should address the following questions whenever applicable.

 Compliance with State Law